 7. Employees must not remove any customer information, whether contained on paper records or electronic records from the Company or disclose our security standards to any person who is not employed by the Company without authorization from the Program Coordinator.

-8. Only that information which is necessary to complete a transaction initiated by the customer is specifically authorized to be disclosed by the customer and/or is permitted to be disclosed by law should be provided to service providers, marketers or any other parties.
+8. Only that information which is necessary to complete a transaction initiated by the customer is specifically authorized to be disclosed by the customer and/or is permitted to be disclosed by law should be provided to service providers, marketers, or any other parties.
 If you are unsure as to whether a specific disclosure is permitted, you should check with the Program Coordinator or your manager to verify that it is acceptable to release the information before doing so.

 9. Neither current nor former employees may remove any customer information from the Company, whether contained in paper records or electronic records, or disclose our information security standards to any person without authorization from the Program Coordinator.